Whimsy Stick

 Stop unsupervised rehearsal with management

-Every unsupervised chase a high prey drive dog completes strengthens the neural pathway.
-Long lines in open areas until recall is proofed.
-Structured household rules, consistent meal times, door manners, and no self-directed access to high-stimulation environments.
-If drive overflow is also producing jumping on people or destructive behavior, those are the same unresolved drive expressing through different outlets and should be managed simultaneously.
+However, every unsupervised chase strengthens the neural pathway.
+Use long lines in open areas until recall is proofed.
+Add structured household rules, consistent meal times, door manners, and no self-directed access to high-stimulation environments.
 Avoid off-leash situations where prey triggers are likely until drive fulfillment sessions and impulse control are well established.
 Management is not a failure to train.
-It is what gives training time to take hold before the drive practices itself into an even more consolidated pattern.
+It is what gives training time to take hold.
+Without it, the drive practices itself into an even more set habit.

 Before everything else

-Complete the predatory sequence daily through structured drive sessions
+Complete the prey drive sequence daily through structured drive sessions

-A structured flirt pole session run once or twice daily is the foundation of training a high prey drive dog.
-The session walks the dog through the full predatory motor sequence under handler control: orient and stalk during the mandatory wait, chase during the controlled lure movement, grab at the catch, possess for 3 to 5 seconds, release on the drop-it cue, and neurological resolution at the all-done sequence into a settle.
+A structured flirt pole session run once or twice daily is the foundation of the training.
+The session walks the dog through the full sequence under handler control.
+Orient and stalk during the mandatory wait.
+Chase during the controlled lure movement.
+Grab at the catch.
+Possess for 3 to 5 seconds.
+Release on the drop-it cue.
+Neurological resolution at the all-done sequence into a settle.
 Sessions run 7 to 10 minutes maximum.
-The high prey drive dog that enters a walk having completed this sequence has measurably more threshold space than the one who has not.
-For the full structured session, see Prey Drive Training for Dogs.
-Follow the session with a cognitive enrichment cooldown to bridge the transition from drive to genuine calm.
-For a complete breakdown of why this approach produces more genuine tired than hours of walking, see How to Tire Out a High Energy Dog.
+A dog that enters a walk having completed this sequence has measurably more threshold space.
+The one who has not completed it has almost none.

 Daily, before walks and trigger exposure